-The carrying value of receivables, accounts payable and accrued liabilities, and due to related parties approximated their fair value because of the short-term nature of these instruments.
+The carrying value of receivables, accounts payable and accrued liabilities, and due to property vendors and due to related parties approximated their fair value because of the short-term nature of these instruments.

 Financial Risk Management

 The Company's financial instruments are exposed to certain financial risks.
 The risk exposures and the impact on the Company's financial instruments are summarized below.